 Why is the Critical Time Frame So Important to Understand?

 Do you know the critical period where your customer is more likely to complain?
+Have you conducted a proper customer analysis to get prepared?
 Below are three key reasons why understanding this critical time frame is so important today.

 1.Customers in Lockdown Are More Likely to Get in Touch